Ricki-Lee Coulter: Television

 Coulter appeared as a contestant on the Australian reality television show Celebrity Circus in May 2005, alongside eight other celebrities.
 The show's task was to train contestants as circus performers.
 In February 2008, she was a mentor on the third season of the celebrity singing show, It Takes Two, and was partnered with professional golfer and tennis player Scott Draper.
 Coulter and Draper were the third duo to be eliminated from the competition on 4 March.
 Later that year, she returned to Australian Idol as a host and reporter alongside James Mathison and Andrew Günsberg.
 Coulter co-hosted the show for two seasons, and received a nomination at the 2009 Logie Awards for Most Popular New Female Talent.
 Coulter became a mentor for the first season of The Voice Australia in 2012, and paired up with coach Seal to prepare the contestants in his team for the show's battle rounds.
 In 2014, Coulter became a contestant on the fourteenth season of Dancing with the Stars Australia and was partnered with professional dancer Jarryd Byrne.
 She made it to the grand finale and placed third in the competition.
 Coulter hosted the television program Life Changing Adventures, which premiered on 7Two on 11 June 2017.
 Filmed in New Zealand's South Island in April 2015, the show featured nine ordinary Australians taking on challenges to raise money and awareness for the CanDo4Kids charity.

-In 2019, Coulter became the host of the ninth season of Australia's Got Talent, and will return for the upcoming tenth season.
+In 2019, Coulter became the host of the ninth season of Australia's Got Talent, and returned as host for the tenth season in 2022.
+In 2022, it was announced that Coulter would be joining the Seven Network reboot of Australian Idol as a co-host alongside Scott Tweedie, after a thirteen-year hiatus from the show.